A Lotte Data – Minecraft Data Pack

 • Debug sticks can be crafted from sticks, diamond blocks, Netherite blocks, and Nether stars.
 Unfortunately, the debug stick cannot be used in Survival mode.

-• Iron, gold, and diamond horse armor can be crafted from wool + the respective material.
+• Iron, copper, gold, and diamond horse armor can be crafted from wool + the respective material.

-• Dirt can be crafted from leaves or mangrove roots + rotten flesh or poisonous potatoes.
+• Dirt can be crafted from leaves or mangrove roots + rotten flesh.

 • Enchanted golden apples can be crafted from apples and gold blocks like they used to.